aluxian/aluxian.com/README.md

 Note - the only difference between `gulp` and `gulp --type out` is that `gulp --type out` will *not* inject the JavaScript snippet into your compiled .html files required by GulpJadeSass to auto refresh your browser.
 Run `gulp --type out` only when you are ready to export for produciton.

 ##Extending##
 If you like GulpJadeSass, great, if not, great too.
 You can simply add or remove modules from the project by installing or removing node_modules.
-To add a module just run the command `npm install <module>` and then edit your gulpfile.js.
-To remove a module run `npm remove <module` and again, edit your gulpfile.js.
+To add a module just run the command `npm install <module-name>` and then edit your gulpfile.js.
+To remove a module run `npm remove <module-name>` and again, edit your gulpfile.js.

 ##More information##
 Gulp http://gulpjs.com/